maple8Bit/maple8Bit/README.md

 - 🌱 We help student to seek job in tech domains
 - 💞️ SDE, Data, Quant, AI, MLE
 - 📫 How to reach me ... wx:alittlebitmaple
-- ⚡ Fun fact: We have mentors from all the big companies including Netflix, Google, Amazon, APPLE, Meta, SIG, Jump Trading...
+- ⚡ Mentors: We have mentors from all the big companies including Netflix, Google, Amazon, APPLE, Meta, Millennuim, SIG, Jump Trading...
 - 🤖 Let us say "Hello World" and start from bit to Giga